anissa218/subgroups_bias_mit/README.md

 }
 ```

-## Acknowledgement
+## Acknowledgements

-We thank MEDFAIR authors and their detailed repo which provided initial code for this work and Harry Anthony for providing CheXPert pacemaker annotations.
+We thank [MEDFAIR](https://github.com/ys-zong/MEDFAIR/blob/main/) authors and their detailed repo which provided initial code for this work and Harry Anthony for providing CheXPert pacemaker annotations.
 ```
 @inproceedings{zong2023medfair,
     title={MEDFAIR: Benchmarking Fairness for Medical Imaging},